 Coaches also can pursue voluntary certification though the National High School Coaches Association (NHSCA).
 To obtain certification, a coach must pass a 7-part written examination.

-As of 2012, coaches held 243,900 positions, according to the BLS.
-The number of jobs for coaches was expected to rise by 15% from 2012-2022, which is a bit faster than the average for all occupations.
+As of 2018, coaches held 290,100 positions, according to the BLS.
+The number of jobs for coaches was expected to rise much faster than the average through 2028.